 - A Kingfish Cup team may fish whatever boat they choose, there are no limitations to changing equipment during the season.

-- The team that amasses the highest point total the end of the four qualifying events will be awarded the "Team of the Year" trophy.
+- The team that amasses the highest point total at the end of the four qualifying events will be awarded the "Team of the Year" trophy.

 - In the event of a points total tie at year-end, the team which has weighed the largest King during a qualifying event will recieve the higher position.